simoniz0r/spm/README.md

     install|in                  - install a package to $TARGET_DIR

-    get                         - install a package to /home/diamond/bin without managing it
+    get                         - install a package to $GET_DIR

     remove|rm                   - remove an installed package